lndecastro/AICofounder/EAIBS/intro.md

 designed for anyone who wants to build, plan, or grow a company in the age of artificial intelligence.
-Whether you are an aspiring entrepreneur with an idea, a professional exploring a new venture, or a business owner looking to reinvent your strategy, this program gives you the mindset, tools, and frameworks to move from concept to plan — with AI as your strategic partner at every step.
+Whether you are an aspiring entrepreneur with an idea, a professional exploring a new venture, or a business owner looking to reinvent your strategy, this program gives you the mindset, tools, and frameworks to move from concept to plan, with AI as your strategic partner at every step.

 This program is not about coding, machine learning, or building software.
-It is about learning to *think and plan like a founder* — and doing that thinking and planning *with AI as your cofounder*.
+It is about learning to *think and plan like a founder*, and doing that thinking and planning *with AI as your cofounder*.
 By the end of this journey, you will have produced an **AI Company Blueprint**: a structured, AI-assisted planning artifact that covers your strategy, your customers, your business model, and your pitch.

-This Jupyter Book is your **interactive guide** through the company-building process — from entrepreneurial mindset and opportunity discovery to business modeling and investor pitching — with AI tools woven into every stage.
+This Jupyter Book is your **interactive guide** through the company-building process, from entrepreneurial mindset and opportunity discovery to business modeling and investor pitching, with AI tools woven into every stage.

----

 ## Program Goals